INFORMATIVE NEWS:

 -

-Misalignment of tracks or door mechanisms.
+Misalignment of tracks or mechanisms.

 -